sberdevices/vps-sdk-android/README.md

 3. Sync Project with Gradle Files

-## Example
+## Sample

-There is an example project in this repository.
+There is an sample project in this [repository](https://github.com/sberdevices/vps-sdk-android/tree/main/sample).

 Just clone the repository and build it as a regular Android app.
 Make sure that your device support ARCore.